 Clifden (14 km north of Tūātapere) is best known for its long suspension bridge, built in 1899 to open up land for settlement west of the Waiau River.
 Limestone caves and Māori rock drawings are local features.
 Gentians have been sold in Japan and other northern hemisphere markets from a local property.

 Blackmount (28 km north of Tūātapere) was a sawmilling centre.
-It retains a school, with a roll of just nine in 2006.
+Blackmount School closed in 2014.
 It lies at the foot of the Tākitimu Mountains (highest point 1,634 m), which are still mostly forested.